Business Loans

 Upcycled goods

-Creative and artistic types could create a business turning “junk” into sellable goods rather than letting them go to waste.
+Creative and artistic types could create a business by transforming “junk” into sellable goods.
 One common example is turning used wine bottles into candles or lamps.
-You can sell your goods on sites like Etsy, at local craft or farmers markets or in local shops.

 Green house cleaning